 ShiftWear’s Success Reveals a Glaring Problem With Crowdfunding

-When faced with criticism for a seeming lack of action, Coelho explained the initial $25,000 was simply what was required to boost ShiftWear beyond the prototype phase and toward mass production.
-"We are still aiming to continue raising funding on our website or through IndieGoGo until we reach the $2-million mark," he said.
+When faced with criticism for a seeming lack of action, Coelho explained to The Daily Dot that “the initial $25,000 was simply what was required to boost ShiftWear beyond the prototype phase and toward mass production,” and that “We are still aiming to continue raising funding on our website or through IndieGoGo until we reach the $2-million mark.”

 Basically, ShiftWear is trying to raise funds by selling advance units which are backed only by a digital promise.